zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 later to process the result returned by the new activity.
 Since the OS will rely on the *onActivityResult()* method when the new activity is complete (regardless of the activity), using a request code allows us process results returned by different activities in different ways.

-We must specifiy what is to be done after the user captures an image with the camera.
+We must specify what is to be done after the user captures an image with the camera.
 In the *onActivityResult()* method, we first check if the request code corresponds to the image capture activity and that the result code indicates success.
 If these conditions are met, we extract the thumbnail of the image